tannerntannern/ts-mixer/README.md

 [![Minified Size](https://badgen.net/bundlephobia/min/ts-mixer)](https://bundlephobia.com/result?p=ts-mixer)
 [![Conventional Commits](https://badgen.net/badge/conventional%20commits/1.0.0/yellow)](https://conventionalcommits.org)

-### What is it?
-`ts-mixer` is a lightweight package that brings mixins to TypeScript.
-Mixins in JavaScript are easy, but TypeScript introduces complications.  `ts-mixer` deals with these complications for you and infers all of the intelligent typing you'd expect, including instance properties, methods, static properties, **generics**, and more.
+## Overview
+`ts-mixer` brings mixins to TypeScript.
+"Mixins" to `ts-mixer` are just classes, so you already know how to write them, and you can probably mix classes from your favorite library without trouble.

+The mixin problem is more nuanced than it appears.
+I've seen countless code snippets that work for certain situations, but fails in others.  `ts-mixer` tries to take the best from all these solutions while accounting for all the situations you might not have considered.

 [Quick start guide](#quick-start)

-### Why another Mixin implementation?
-It seems that no one has been able to implement TypeScript mixins gracefully.
-Mixins as described by the [TypeScript docs](https://www.typescriptlang.org/docs/handbook/mixins.html) are far less than ideal.
-Countless online threads feature half-working snippets, each one interesting but lacking in its own way.

-My fruitless search has led me to believe that there is no perfect solution with the current state of TypeScript.
-Instead, I present a "tolerable" solution that attempts to take the best from the many different implementations while mitigating their flaws as much as possible.

-## Features
+### Features
-* can mix plain classes
+* mixes plain classes
-* can mix classes that extend other classes
+* mixes classes that extend other classes
+* supports static properties
+* supports protected/private properties (the popular function-that-returns-a-class solution does not)
-* can mix abstract classes (with caveats)
+* mixes abstract classes (with caveats [[1](#caveats)])
-* can mix generic classes (with caveats)
+* mixes generic classes (with caveats [[2](#caveats)])
-* supports class, method, and property decorators (with caveats)
+* supports class, method, and property decorators (with caveats [[3](#caveats)])
-* proper constructor argument typing (with caveats)
+* mostly supports the complexity presented by constructor functions (with caveats [[4](#caveats)])
-* proper handling of protected/private properties
-* proper handling of static properties
-* [multiple options](#settings) for mixing (ES6 proxies vs copying properties)
+* [multiple mixing strategies](#settings) (ES6 proxies vs hard copy)

-#### Caveats
+### Caveats
-* Mixing abstract classes requires a bit of a hack that may break in future versions of TypeScript.
-See [dealing with abstract classes](#mixing-abstract-classes) below.
+1. Mixing abstract classes requires a bit of a hack that may break in future versions of TypeScript.
+See [mixing abstract classes](#mixing-abstract-classes) below.
-* Mixing generic classes requires a more cumbersome notation, but it's still possible.
-See [dealing with generics](#mixing-generics) below.
+2. Mixing generic classes requires a more cumbersome notation, but it's still possible.
+See [mixing generic classes](#mixing-generic-classes) below.
-* Using decorators in mixed classes also requires a more cumbersome notation.
-See [dealing with decorators](#mixing-with-decorators) below.
+3. Using decorators in mixed classes also requires a more cumbersome notation.
+See [mixing with decorators](#mixing-with-decorators) below.
-* ES6 made it impossible to use `.apply(...)` on class constructors, which means the only way to mix instance properties is to instantiate all the base classes, then copy the properties over to a new object.
-This means that (beyond initializing properties on `this`), constructors cannot have [side-effects](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29) involving `this`, or you will get unexpected results.
-Note that constructors need not be _completey_ side-effect free; just when dealing with `this`.
+4. ES6 made it impossible to use `.apply(...)` on class constructors (or any means of calling them without `new`), which makes it impossible for `ts-mixer` to pass the proper `this` to your constructors.
+This may or may not be an issue for your code, but there are options to work around it.
+See [dealing with constructors](#dealing-with-constructors) below.

-## Non-features
+### Non-features
 * `instanceof` support.
 Difficult to implement, and not hard to work around (if even needed at all).

-# Quick Start
+## Quick Start
-## Installation
+### Installation
 ```
 $ npm install ts-mixer
 ```